flatcar/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-Flatcar Container Linux manages it's own build system and pipeline to maintain the images.
-For Secure Boot pipeline, we would be signing our built Grub, Linux - so we would be unable to use signed shim of another distribution.
+Flatcar Container Linux has its own builds of GRUB and the Linux kernel that we distribution maintainers need to be able to sign ourselves.
+We cannot rely on another distribution to sign these for us, and it would be unacceptable for users to have to manually enroll MOKs.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?